ethanmmay/conjuring-site/README.md

 # conjuring-site
-A Conjuring(2013)-Themed Website for experimenting with Test Automation in Selenium
+A Conjuring(2013)-Themed Website for experimenting with Test Automation